abhinavkorpal/cloudfoundry/README.md

 cf services

-# creating YAML :
+# Creating YAML :

-cloudfoundry works on the heroku buildpack model
+Cloudfoundry works on the heroku buildpack model

-# During deployment: Cloud controller create records, tell the cloud controller to create a record for the application in its local database
+# During deployment:

+Cloud controller create records, tell the cloud controller to create a record for the application in its local database.

-Cloud controller store some of the metadata, the application name, how many instance this should have who is the user was, what buildpack it's using. it stores the application filesin blob store, cloud controller stores app files Appl start command issued cloud controller chooses the staging DEA staging DEA caches package cloud controller chooses runtime DEA
+Cloud controller store some of the metadata, the application name, how many instance this should have who is the user was, what buildpack it's using.

+It stores the application filesin blob store, cloud controller stores app files.

+Appl start command issued.

+Cloud controller chooses the staging DEA

+Staging DEA caches package

+Cloud controller chooses runtime DEA

 # Deploying Application via CLI: